yoyosource/tec1.0/README.md

 }
 ```

-#### Advanced If Statements
+#### Advanced 'If' statements
-To do something if the if failed you use the 'else' statement.
-If you want to check if something is something do one thing and if something is something else another thing and if nothing matches do a third things use the 'else if'.
+When the 'if' failed you can use the 'else' statement.
+When you want to check if something is something, do one thing and if something is something else, do another thing, use the 'else if', and if nothing matches do a third things, use the 'else'.
 ```
 var i = 0